 “Hold on,” Tarik yelled.
 “Its too dangerous without the second piece.
 That shouldn’t be too difficult.
 All we have to do is mimic how the Towers buffer.”

 “Is that all?”
 Algerin worried.

 “Don’t sweat it,” Tarik reassured him.
 “Go ahead and cast some spells.
 I’ll watch.”

 “It doesn’t matter.
 Turn the idol into a flower, light it on fire, levitate it, whatever, I don’t care.
 Just make it big, whatever it is.
 I want get a better picture of what grandpa’s towers are doing.”
 Not only was Tarik confident, he was a namedropper.

 “What do you see … when I cast a spell?”

 Tarik laughed, “You light up like an Elf!”

 “I do?
 But … but I don’t have an aura.
 No human wizards do.”

 “Sure you do, it’s just on a different wavelength.
 Sort of like a whistle that only a dog can hear.
 Go ahead, sling a few.”
-After the first time Tarik told me the story, I called him Rover for the next month.
+After Tarik told me this story, I called him Rover for the next month.

 Algerin cast spell after spell, until he was too tired to light a candle.
 The entire time, Tarik observed and took mental notes.
 He commented occasionally on Algerin’s technique, offering suggestions to improve a particular spell, or arching an eyebrow, or mumbling to himself, or studying something that Algerin couldn’t see.